CP1401/Practicals/prac_04/README.md

 So... if our function returned something like `635 seconds is 10m 35s`, then we could NOT use it for this task, even though it's really similar.
 Do we need a second function that returns something like `You love ...`?
 NO!
-That would be repeating ourselves and we know... **DRY**.
+That would be repeating ourselves, and we know... **DRY**.

 So... we need to remember SRP.
-This function has **one job**, and it's not printing or returning a whole "n seconds ...", it's ONLY the bit that formats the seconds (argument) in minutes and seconds...
+This function has **one job**, and it's not printing or returning a whole `n seconds is ...`, it's ONLY the bit that formats the seconds (argument) in minutes and seconds...
 which we can now reuse in different situations!
 SRP leads to function reusability and helping us not repeat ourselves :).